Bob DeMoss: Purdue head coach

 In 1970, DeMoss replaced Jack Mollenkopf as head coach.
 Two days after Mollenkopf announced his retirement, DeMoss was named his successor, becoming the third and most-recent Purdue alum to serve as head coach.
 DeMoss inherited a Purdue squad who was loaded at the running back position with Stan Brown, and Otis Armstrong, but the team struggled to find consistency out of its quarterback position.
 DeMoss resigned following the 1972 season, citing his desire to be with his family more as his reason for stepping down.
 DeMoss compiled a career college football record of 13–18.

 In DeMoss' three seasons as head coach, the Boilermakers posted an 11-12 Big Ten mark.
 On October 3, 1970, Purdue upset third-ranked Stanford University with a 26-14 scoring on the road, earning DeMoss Coach of the Week laurels by United Press International.
-DeMoss resigned as coach on December 3, 1972, making him the last quarterback to coach the Boilermakers until current head coach Jeff Brohm.
+DeMoss resigned as coach on December 3, 1972, making him the last quarterback to coach the Boilermakers Jeff Brohm.
 After his stint as Purdue's head football coach, DeMoss remained an assistant athletics director at Purdue until his retirement in 1992.
 In September 2008 the Purdue athletics department honored Bob DeMoss with the unveiling of a placard bearing his name for the offensive staff room in the football offices of the Mollenkopf Athletic Center.